shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/creative-selection-custom-model.md

 }
 ```

-**Step 3.
-Create a Custom Model tree.**
+### Step 3: Create a Custom Model tree

-In this example, we create a Custom Model that will weigh and select
+In this example, we create a Custom Model that will weigh and select creatives.
-creatives.

 ``` pre
 $cat creative-tree